BBC Radio Scotland

 LIVE-STREAM FILM BROADCAST

 In September 2017 Simon hosted the live-stream performance and post-show discussion of Rosie Kay Dance Company’s acclaimed 5 Soldiers: The Body is the Frontline from London.
 The live-stream was broadcast via BBC Arts, Facebook, Forces TV and YouTube.

 INTERVIEWING & CHAIRING

 Edinburgh International Book Festival

 In 2017 and 2018 Simon chaired author discussion events; Gary MacLean (Kitchen Essentials); Eleanor Ford (Indonesia); Tom and James Morton (Shetland); (Maryn McKenna (Plucked!
-The Truth About Chicken, Prakash K Sivanathan and Niranjala M Ellawala about their first book, Sri Lanka – The Cookbook; Fuchsia Dunlop about her latest publication Land of Fish and Rice; and first time author Davy Zyw about I Love Champagne and 101 Champagnes To Try Before You Die).
+The Truth About Chicken, Prakash K Sivanathan and Niranjala M Ellawala about their first book, Sri Lanka – The Cookbook; Fuchsia Dunlop about Land of Fish and Rice; and first time author Davy Zyw about I Love Champagne and 101 Champagnes To Try Before You Die).